 Q: What if a truck driver is at their maximum driving time allowed by law and needs to have longer-term parking?

 A: Our intention in providing this notice is to allow drivers plenty of time to make other arrangements in advance for that week.
-In addition to the in-store fliers at Love's 316, we also have fliers within the entire district of stores in several surrounding states.
-We also notify all fleet Customers by email and send media advisories to trade publications.
+In addition to the in-store flyers at Love's 316, we also have flyers within the entire district of stores in several surrounding states.
+We also notify all our fleet customers by email and send media advisories to trade publications.

 Q: What are the best directions to get back on route after fueling?

-When you leave Love's parking lot, local police will direct traffic and only allow you to run right onto US-1.
+When you leave Love's parking lot, local police will direct traffic and only allow you to run right onto U.S. 1.
 Go 1 mile north, where the sheriff's office has a controlled turnaround point for anyone needing to go south.
-If you head north for approximately 5 more miles, you come to Old Dixie Highway.
+If you head north for about 5 more miles, you come to Old Dixie Highway.
 Take a right and go 2 miles where you connect to I-95 north or south.

-Q: What is Love's position on this event and its effect on its Customers?
+Q: What is Love's position on this event and its impact on its customers?

-A: Love's, especially the team at the Ormond Beach location, understands the inconvenience for our Customers during this bi-annual event.
-We have engaged in more proactive communications to ensure our Customers know the effect this event has on their routes and abilities to stop and park overnight.
+A: Love's, especially the team at the Ormond Beach location, understands the inconvenience for our customers during this biannual event.
+We have engaged in more proactive communications to ensure our customers know the impact this event has on their routes and abilities to stop and park overnight.
 We also hire police officers specifically to help direct traffic at our location all day to ease the congestion in entering and exiting.
-We value our Customers and appreciate your business.
+We value our customers and appreciate your business.
 We sincerely thank you for your understanding.